aws-samples/aws-proton-cloudformation-sample-templates/public-private-fargate-microservices/README.md

   --spec file://specs/svc-public-spec.yaml
 ```

 Wait for the service to successfully deploy.
+Use this command to verify deployment status

 ```
-aws proton wait service-creation-complete \
+aws proton get-service \
   --region us-east-2 \
   --name "front-end"
 ```